 All majors eligible, Good academic standing (not on academic warning or academic probation), Sophomore at the time of application

 Boston is a world-class city, featuring a wealth of cultural, educational, recreational, and tourist attractions.
-Students at the Boston Project Center live in the city and have ample opportunities to explore its many offerings—they can trek the Freedom Trail, visit the Museum of Science, take in a Red Sox game at Fenway Park, relax at the Boston Public Garden, and head over to Boston’s many shopping areas, restaurants, and entertainment venues.
+Students at the Boston Project Center complete their projects while living in Worcester and commuting to Boston.
+This arrangement helps to reduce student expenses while also providing ample opportunities to explore the City’s many offerings—they can trek the Freedom Trail, visit the Museum of Science, take in a Red Sox game at Fenway Park, relax at the Boston Public Garden, and head over to Boston’s many shopping areas, restaurants, and entertainment venues.

 Projects typically address topics related to sustainability and climate change, the environment, and public health, and often include field work in the City’s neighborhoods and the greater Boston area.
 Sponsors have included the US Environmental Protection Agency, Massachusetts Department of Environmental Protection, Massachusetts Department of Energy Resources, Massachusetts Department of Public Health, City of Chelsea and MIT Sea Grant, Boston Fire Department, New England Aquarium, the Boston Harbor Association.